How to Make Cheese Foam for Milk Tea

 If you don’t want so much sugar in your drink, you may substitute the sugar for xylitol or erythritol.

-I love these alternatives because they make a lower calorie, sugar-free cheese foam that taste as good as the original one.
+I personally love these alternatives for this recipe: they save some calories and make for sugar-free cheese foam that tastes as good as the original one.

-I haven’t tried it yet, but it seems like for a vegan version of cheese tea, can make a vegan version like you may substitute the dairy ingredients for coconut milk.
+I haven’t tried it yet, but it seems like for a vegan version of cheese tea, can make a vegan version like you may substitute milk and whipping cream for coconut milk and cream.

 Keto cheese tea

-You may switch the whole milk for a keto-friendlier milk of your choice (like for example almond milk, cashew milk or soy milk).
+- switch dairy milk for a keto-friendlier milk alternative (for example almond milk, cashew milk or soy milk)

 Cream cheese substitutes